pfrazee/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 Like in crypto-currencies, secure ledgers solve a question of trust for services.

 Traditional services are black boxes.
-We can only guess at what code they are using, and there's nothing stopping the owners of the service from jumping into the DB and making a change.
+We can only guess at what code they are using, and there's nothing stopping the owners from modifying the DB state.

 With a ledger-backed service, you don't need to worry about surreptitious edits.
 The only way the state of the service can be changed is by the rules of the published code.
 That means that the code is a kind of contract; if the contract is broken, the clients can prove it was broken, and publish that proof.

 Compared to decentralized consensus, a ledger-backed service provides the exact same level of auditability.
-It trades the interchangeability of hosts for a much cheaper operating model -- no Proof-of-Work.
+It trades the interchangeability of hosts for a much cheaper operating model - no proof-of-work.
 Given the cost of PoW, I think that's a huge win.

 There are some downsides to losing decentralized consensus.
 A ledger-backed service could manipulate the order in which it handles requests, or reject some requests altogether, and clients would have a hard time proving it.
 You could combat that problem using a third-party proxy, which logs the attempted calls and notes the responses from the host.
-The other downside is that, without decentralized consensus, the only way to handle a misbehaving service is to stop using it -- whereas Bitcoin can just ignore the misbehaving miner.
+The other downside is that, without decentralized consensus, the only way to handle a misbehaving service is to stop using it - whereas Bitcoin can just ignore the misbehaving miner.

-As a proof-of-concept, I have written an auditable server called [NodeVMS](https://nodevms.com) which uses code from [Dat](https://datproject.org) to provide the secure ledger.
+As a proof-of-concept, I wrote an ledger-backed server called [NodeVMS](https://nodevms.com) which uses code from [Dat](https://datproject.org) to provide the secure ledger.
 (Dat contains a secure ledger implementation called Hypercore, typically used for distributing files in a p2p mesh.
 Here it's used to distribute the state and activity log of the service.)
 VMS is not at production-ready, but it demonstrates the core ideas of this design.